-The SunSmart program leads the world in promoting a balance between the benefits and harms of UV.
-It is jointly funded by Cancer Council Victoria and VicHealth.
+SunSmart is jointly funded by Cancer Council Victoria and VicHealth.

-- Positioned Victoria as a national leader in solarium legislation.
-There has been a 49% drop in the number of solarium sites in Victoria since solarium legislation was introduced.
+- Positioning of Victoria as a national leader in solarium legislation.
+There has been a substantial drop in the number of solarium sites in Victoria since solarium legislation was introduced.

 Visit sunsmart.com.au for more information about UV, skin cancer and vitamin D.